Lead moderator and Senior Advisor & Editor-in-Chief Shippax

 Director, Head of Sustainable Fleet Projects DFDS

-Furthermore, Jesper Aagesen holds a Diploma in Economics (Pt.
-1) from Copenhagen Business School and a Diploma in Ship Management from The National Sea Training Centre, North West Kent College.
+Furthermore, Jesper Aagesen holds a Diploma in Economics from Copenhagen Business School and a Diploma in Ship Management.

 Fleet Director Baleària